Why general anesthesia or “dentistry while asleep”?

 - Your child should be resting at home for the remainder of the day.
 They should not run or ride a bike until the next day.

-- A sore throat or sore nose is common after anaesthesia and will resolve on its own.
+- A sore throat or sore nose is common after anesthesia and will resolve on its own.

 - If there is discomfort: Tylenol, Advil, Or Motrin may be given based on their age & weight.
 If nausea or vomiting: Gravol may be given based on your child’s age & weight.